 If you haven’t hosted any shop local / shop small events yet and you don’t have images from last year, think about running a very localized small business spotlight campaign.
 Highlight what makes each business special.
 Pay attention to their stories and tell their why’s.

 Your local merchants may not all have sad stories like the singer, but they do have hopes and dreams, connections to the community, hobbies, and loves.
-When you share these things, people will respond to them, but you have to concentrate on the human element in these stories.
+When you share these things, people will respond to them.
+Concentrate on the human element in these stories.

 Giving a list of merchants, their hours of operation, their address, and their specialty isn’t enough to drive action.
 You need to tell a story that builds a connection.
 No one feels connected to a 9:00 AM opening.